qucontrol/krotov/docs/06_krotovs_method.rst

 The derivation of Krotov's method assumes time-continuous control fields.
 In this case, it mathematically guarantees monotonic convergence.
-However, for practical numerical applications, we have to consider controls on a discrete time grid with $nt$ points running from :math:`t=0` to :math:`t=T`, with a time step $\dd t$ .
+However, for practical numerical applications, we have to consider controls on a discrete time grid with :math:`nt` points running from :math:`t=0` to :math:`t=T`, with a time step :math:`\dd t` .
 The states are defined on the points of the time grid, while the controls are assumed to be constant on the intervals of the time grid.
 See the notebook `Time Discretization in Quantum Optimal Control`_ for details.
 This discretization yields the numerical scheme shown in :numref:`figkrotovscheme`.
 The scheme proceeds as follows:

 1. Construct the states :math:`\ket{\chi_k(T)}` according to Eq. :eq:`chi_boundary`.
 This may depend on the states forward-propagated